KKarenOtta/Ironhack/README.md

 # Ironhack
-Pre work Ironhack's 2019 : Mars Hover
+Prework Bootcamp Ironhack's 2019 : Mars Hover

 In this exercise you will apply all the concepts you have been learning, such as: